wowletsgo/mint-cookie-grabber/README.md

 But dont worry i am gonna be updating this a lot.
 Mint Version: v1.2 (latest)

+DM "sikhpunjabi" on discord for help with setup and more info

 If you are confused on how to get mint cookie grabber click code on the top and click "Download ZIP"